Ear Drainage: Types, Causes and Treatment

 • Mucoid Otorrhea (mucus-containing discharge)

 Ear discharge is most common in kids when playing, leading to injury or trauma, but it also affects adults!
-Sometimes, ear discharge is also observed in individuals/children who get ear tube placement surgery, and infection development occurs.
-For this to not happen, healthcare providers provide antibiotic drops that are advised to take until it is fully healed and no ear discharge is observed!
+Sometimes, ear discharge is also observed in individuals/children who undergo ear tube placement surgery, and infection development occurs.
+To prevent this, healthcare providers prescribe antibiotic drops to be taken until the ear is fully healed and no ear discharge is observed.

 How do you get rid of fluid in the ear?

 You can get rid of fluid in your ear according to the cause that leads to drainage.
-In case of bacterial causes, Antibacterials will be prescribed to you, and in case of other causes, medications will be adjusted to treat the specific condition.
+In cases of bacterial causes, antibiotics will be prescribed to you.
+For other causes, medications will be adjusted to treat the specific condition.

 Prescription Medication that treats ear drainage